What does "I'm too busy" really mean?

 Yeah, I know, that's all pretty obvious stuff.
 So what?

-For me, this question of priorities - professed versus demonstrated - is personal.
+For me, this question of priorities - professed versus practiced - is personal.
 It's something I struggle with.
-I don't want to make it seem that I'm somehow immune to the siren song of the Internet.
+I don't want to make it seem that I'm somehow immune to the siren song of technology.
 I'm not, and yet I'm bothered that everyone feels so stressed out and with no time to get anything done because they supposedly have no time; as if, somehow, they are too busy.
 Really?

 There's been a lot of talk about "burnout culture" over the last few years, particularly how it pertains to millennials.
 Part of that comes from the idea that millennials have to work much harder just to get by.
 The other part is that they've trained themselves since their helicopter-parented childhoods to optimize every minute of the day.
 Those childhoods were spent shuttling between a never-ending series of extra-curricular activities: band, sports, clubs, etc. Should it come as any surprise that these over-extended kids become over-extended adults?

 But are they?

 I'd argue that the perception of stress and over-extension is at least in part self-induced.
 More than previous generations, millennials are glued to their screens.
-According to a Pew study, 48% of those aged between 18-29 say they are almost always online.
+According to a Pew study, 48% of those aged 18-29 say they are almost always online.
 I believe that.
 Could this have something to do with the sense of burnout?

 Millennials are the first generation that grew up with social media and high-speed Internet as givens from early childhood.
 They don't know anything else.
 With hours spent every day online, they find less time for other activities (running errands, off-line hobbies, in-person socializing, outdoor activities, etc.).